organic03/BEIT_PROJECT_12_HAND-GESTURE-recognition-for-impressive-gaming/README.md

-# Final-Year
-#Hand Gesture Recognition for
+# Hand Gesture Recognition for Immersive gaming
-Immersive Gaming

 Over the recent years, Computer Vision has started to play a significant role in Human Computer Interaction.
 With the development of information technology in our society, we can